 The history of the Iolani Palace

 Strictly speaking, the magnificent Iolani Palace in Downtown is not the first royal palace.
-When King Kamehameha III moved his royal residence from Maui to Oahu (Honolulu) in 1845, he chose as his palace a magnificently built house in a coral block building, which was also named Iolani Palace.
+When King Kamehameha III moved his royal residence from Maui to Oahu (Honolulu) in 1845, he chose this magnificent palace in a coral block building, which was also named Iolani Palace.

 The Iolani Palace we know was not built until the reign of King David Kalakaua in 1847.
-With his ascent to the throne, Kalakaua originally wanted to move into the already built Iolani Palace, but here too time left its mark: the coral block building was in the worst possible condition and prompted Kalakaua to build a new one instead of renovating it.
+With him taking over the throne, Kalakaua originally wanted to move into the already built Iolani Palace.
+But here time left its mark too: the coral block building was in the worst possible condition and prompted Kalakaua to build a new one instead of renovating it.

 He chose a style called American Florentine, which was characterized by unique features of Italian Renaissance architecture.
 He had elements incorporated that were significant to Hawaiian culture and represented its character.
 It was to have four magnificent corner towers, with two central towers in between, as well as covered porches that circled the entire building on the first and second floors.

 The interior was also pompous and advanced for the age.
-There were installations that were complex for the time, such as a flush toilet, and the palace had electricity before other buildings, such as the White House in Washington.
-The walls, furniture, and decorative items were elaborate, and the reception area, suites, and dining and living rooms shone with regal splendor.
+Some installations were complex for the time, such as a flush toilet, and the palace had electricity before other buildings, such as the White House in Washington.
+The walls, furniture, and decorative items were elaborate and the reception area, suites, dining and living rooms shone with splendour.

 The fall of the kingdom of Hawaii

-King Kalakaua died only 2 years after moving in and Lili'uokalani, his sister was the heiress and became ruler of the Hawaiian kingdom.
-She mastered her royal duties with aplomb and was equal to the reign.
+King Kalakaua died only 2 years after moving in and Lili'uokalani, his sister, was the heiress and became ruler of the Hawaiian kingdom.
+She mastered her royal duties well and was born for the reign.
 But Lili'uokalani had plans that not everyone agreed with; she planned to replace a constitution adopted in 1887 that would return considerable power and authority to the monarchy and indigenous peoples.
 She made these plans about amending the constitution right after the passage of a tariff bill that crippled the Hawaiian sugar industry.